blog2i2j/terrapane.._..aescrypt_linux/README.md

 ## Usage

-One may use AES Crypt either from the Linux desktop or from the command-line.
+One may use AES Crypt either from the desktop or from the command-line.
 Visit the Linux/FreeBSD [usage page](https://www.aescrypt.com/linux_aes_crypt.html)
 for details about using AES Crypt for the desktop or command-line.